 Adopt new section 973:

 § 973.
-Threshold for converting Commercial, Industrial and Institutional landscapes with mixed meters to Dedicated Irrigation Meters-- or employing in-lieu water management technologies
+Threshold for converting Commercial, Industrial, and Institutional landscapes with mixed meters to Dedicated Irrigation Meters or employing in-lieu water management technologies

+(a) Each urban retail water supplier shall either:

+(1) By June 30, 2027, identify all existing commercial, industrial, and institutional (CII) connections associated with large landscapes; or

+(2) By June 30, 2029, identify all existing CII connections associated with large landscapes and for which estimated outdoor water use exceeds the water budget calculated pursuant to subdivision (c)(1).

-(a) Each urban retail water supplier shall identify all commercial, industrial, and institutional large landscapes that have mixed-use meterssshall either install dedicated irrigation meters (DIM) or employ the in-lieu water technologies for these large landscapes as follows paragraph (2) and offer the best management practices (BMPs) from paragraph (3).
+(b)(1) For existing CII connections identified pursuant to subdivision (a), a supplier shall either install dedicated irrigation meters (DIMs) or employ at least one of the in-lieu technologies from paragraph (2) and offer the best management practices (BMPs) from paragraph (3).

-(1) Suppliers shall employ for large landscapes that do not have DIMs at least two of the following efficient water use technologies:
+(2) In-lieu technologies include:

+(A) Water budget-based management program without a rate structure

-(A) Water budget-based rate structures
+(B) Water budget-based rate structures

-(B) Water budget-based management program without a rate structure(C) Hardware improvements with enhanced performance and functions, including but not limited to metering technologies that allow suppliers to identify outdoor water use, smart irrigation controllers and pressure-regulated sprinkler spray heads

-(D) Remote Sensing

-(E) Landscape plant palette transformation programs, including green infrastructure such as swales or rain gardens that both reduce wet-weather runoff as well as offset irrigation needs

-(F) or improve outdoor, Other efficient water use technologies, with proof of improved water use efficiency pursuant to section 975(d)(2)(E)(iv)

-(2) Suppliers shall employ the following water management practices for large landscapes that do not have DIMs:

-(A) Communications

-(B) Irrigation systems maintenance

-(C) Irrigation scheduling

-three
+(C) Installation of technologies that enables the supplier to identify, estimate, and analyze outdoor water use, which may include but is not limited to Advanced Metering Infrastructure

+(D) Use of technologies that enable suppliers to identify, estimate, and analyze outdoor water use, which may include but are not limited to remote sensing

+(E) Other in-lieu technologies that enable suppliers to identify, estimate, and analyze water use or improve outdoor water use efficiency, subject to Board approval.

+(3) Best management practices include, at a minimum, one BMP from section 974(f)(1) and at least two BMPs identified in section 974 (f)(3), including (B) and (C).

-(b)(1) Urban retail water suppliers shall estimate the volume of water used on commercial, industrial, and institutional landscapes with mixed-use meters (CIIMUM) by multiplying the area of those landscapes (LALL) by net reference evapotranspiration (Net ETO), by a Landscape Efficiency Factor of 0.76, and by a unit conversion factor of 0.62.
+(c)(1) A supplier that calculates a budget for commercial, industrial, and institutional connections associated with large landscapes (CIIMUM) pursuant to subdivision (a)(2) shall do so by multiplying the area of those landscapes (LALL) by net reference evapotranspiration (Net ET0), by 0.63 or, for Special Landscape Areas, 1.0, and by a unit conversion factor of 0.62.
 This formula is expressed mathematically as follows:

-CIIMUM = LALL × Net ETO × 0.76 × 0.62
+CIIMUM = LALL × Net ET0 × (0.63 or, for Special Landscape Areas, 1.0) × 0.62

-(2) For purposes of this section, the area of the landscapes (LALL) shall include only landscapes associated with CII that have mixed-use meters and shall be quantified and substantiated by the supplier using data generated by the Department.
+(2) For purposes of this section, the area of the landscapes (LALL) shall include only CII connections associated with large landscapes and shall be quantified and substantiated by the supplier using data generated by the Department.

-(3) Notwithstanding paragraph (2), a supplier may use data that it has demonstrated to the Department and Board to be equivalent or superior in quality and accuracy.
+(3) Notwithstanding paragraph (2), a supplier may use data that it has demonstrated to the Department, in coordination with the Board, to be equivalent or superior in quality and accuracy.

-(c) For commercial, industrial, and institutional large landscapes that have mixed-use meters, suppliers shall make annual progress in either installing dedicated irrigation meterson or employing in-lieu water technologies for these large landscapes, with at least twenty percent compliance by 2026, at least sixty percent compliance by 2028, and one hundred percent compliance by 2030.
-After 2030, the supplier shall ensure at least 95% of large landscapes either have a dedicated irrigation meter installed or are employing in-lieu water technologies, as assessed on an annual basis.
+(d)(1) By June 30, 2039, a supplier shall have either installed dedicated irrigation meters (DIMs) on, or employed in-lieu water technologies for and offered BMPs to, all the connections identified pursuant to subdivision (a).
+By June 30, 2040 and thereafter, the supplier shall either have installed a DIM on, or employed in-lieu water technologies for and offered BMPs to, at least 95 percent of all commercial, industrial, and institutional (CII) connections associated with large landscapes, as assessed on a reporting year basis.

 Authority: Sections 1058 and 10609.10, Water Code.

 References: Article X, Section 2, California Constitution; Sections 102, 104, 105, 350, 1122, 1123, 1124, 1846, 1846.5, 10608.12, 10609.2, and 10609.10, Water Code.